 - Some major ongoing gaps: Lack of a coordinated, interoperable, near real-time biosurveillance system; insufficient support for research and development of new medicines, vaccines and medical equipment to keep pace with modern threats; gaps in the ability of the healthcare system to care for a mass influx of patients during a major outbreak or attack; and cuts to the public health workforce across states.

 The Ready or Not? report provides a series of recommendations that address many of the major gaps in emergency health preparedness, including:

-A full list of all of the indicators and scores and the full report are available on TFAH's website and RWJF's website.
+A full list of all of the indicators and scores and the full report are available on TFAH's website.
 For the state-by-state scoring, states received one point for achieving an indicator or zero points if they did not achieve the indicator.
 Zero is the lowest possible overall score, 10 is the highest.
 The data for the indicators are from publicly available sources or were provided from public officials.

-4 out of 10: Colorado, Georgia, Hawaii, Nevada and New Jersey
+4 out of 10: Nevada and Wyoming

-3 out of 10: Kansas and Montana
+3 out of 10: Alaska and Idaho

 Trust for America's Health is a non-profit, non-partisan organization dedicated to saving lives by protecting the health of every community and working to make disease prevention a national priority. www.healthyamericans.org